Knowledge Hub

 2. Fill out the appropriate form: Choose the correct form based on your status and the regulator you are notifying.
 You can find the FCA forms here, and the PRA forms here.

-3. Gather supporting documents: Collect all necessary supporting documents that you’ll need to accompany your notification form.
-In particular the post-completion structure chart and business plan.
+3. Gather supporting documents: Collect all necessary supporting documents that’ll accompany your notification form.
+In particular, the post-completion structure chart and business plan.

 4. Submit notification: For FCA notifications, submit your notification using the designated portal provided on the FCA website.
 For PRA notifications, use the designated email address provided on the PRA website.